Michael Stapleton-Cotton, 5th Viscount Combermere: Career

 He was educated at Eton, after which he served first with the Palestine Police Force, 1947–48, and then the Royal Canadian Mounted Police, 1948–50, and thereafter served for eight years with the Royal Air Force, retiring in 1958 in the rank of flight lieutenant.
 He then went on to study at King's College London in 1962, graduating with a lower second-class honours Bachelor of Divinity degree and a Master of Theology degree.
 He was a lecturer in Biblical and Religious Studies in the Department of Extra-Mural Studies at the University of London from 1972 to 1994, and Senior Lecturer in the Centre for Extra-Mural Studies at Birkbeck, University of London from 1988 to 1994.
 He sat in the House of Lords as a Crossbencher but lost his seat in parliament in 1999 after the passing of the House of Lords Act 1999.

 Personal life

 Lord Combermere was married to Pamela Coulson, a daughter of Reverend Robert Gustavus Coulson.
-Together, had three children:
+They had three children: